Sey56/paracore-help/docs/user-guide/corescript-vscode.md

 Scripts/
 ├── Main.cs           # Entry point
 ├── WallCreator.cs    # Helper class
-├── ColumnHelper.cs   # Another helper
+└── ColumnHelper.cs   # Another helper
-└── Globals.cs        # Auto-generated
 ```

-All `.cs` files in the `Scripts/` folder (except `Globals.cs`) are automatically included when you run the script.
+All `.cs` files in the `Scripts/` folder are automatically included when you run the script.

 ## Execution Output